If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 The medieval village & Royal Burgh of Culross (pronounced Coo-riss) is in the Kingdom of Fife and is one of those charming villages that you fall in love with at first sight.
 Located on the northern banks of the Firth of Forth, it is the place that everyone wanders through on a sunny Sunday afternoon.

 A free car park is a big bonus in such a popular village.
-There is a kid’s playground and picnic area on the esplanade.
+On the esplanade, there is a kid’s playground and picnic area.

 Culross Palace